 Q: I have already received my room assignment, however,I need an accommodation.
 Can I submit a late accommodation form?

 A: The deadline for accommodation requests was June 10th.
 While health accommodation forms after the application deadline will be considered, we are typically full to capacity so have limited rooms to meet health accommodations after the room lotteries have begun.
 If we are unable to help before move in, we will do our best to meet approved accommodations after move-in as vacancies arise.

 Gender identity and room assignments

-The Ontario Universities Application Centre (OUAC) provides students the option of not identifying their gender on their university application.
+The Ontario Universities Application Centre (OUAC) provides students with the option of not identifying their gender on their university application.
 At Queen’s, we respect a person’s right to choose whether to disclose their gender identity and have this information used in the room assignment process.